trdroid/Android-Examples/Resources/Resource-Qualifiers/README.md

 ### Terms

-<b>Screen Size</b>:
+**Screen Size**

 The measurement of the diagonal size of a screen in inches

-Android categorizes the screen sizes in <b>size constants</b> and provides the following qualifiers
+Android categorizes the screen sizes in *size constants* and provides the following qualifiers

 | Qualifier        | Description           | Version  |
 | ------------- |:-------------:| -----:|